-HII will vote all proxies in advisory accounts unless the client reserves the right to vote his/her securities.
+HII will vote proxies in all fully discretionary advisory accounts unless the client reserves the right to vote his/her securities.
 Proxies over which HII has voting authority shall be voted in a manner consistent with HII's social and economic criteria and the best economic interest of the client.
 A Summary of Proxy Voting Guidelines is published on the Advisor's web site at www.harringtoninvestments.com.